 Acura – Race Your Heart Out

-Race Your Heart Out was the the 2015 Acura Winter Sales event which was a slot car race broadcast on Periscope.
+Race Your Heart Out was the 2015 Acura Winter Sales event, which was a slot car race live broadcast on Periscope to raise money for the Pediatric Brain Tumor Foundation.
 Hearts on Periscope controlled the speed of the cars and they raced.
-I consulted for Razorfish on this project and created the Arduino interface that controlled the speed of the slot cars.
+I consulted for Razorfish on this project and created the Arduino software and interface that received the “heart rate” (how many people were tapping the hearts) for each slot car, and controlled their speed – the more hearts at any moment, the faster the cars would go.

 Acura asked us to activate their “Oh What Fun it is to Drive” Winter Sales Event by connecting with a hard to engage, advertising averse, yet socially connected audience.
 We did this by reinventing a holiday tradition.
 Classic slot car races provided a powerful insight and mechanism: rekindle the love and excitement of getting an iconic toy, and translate that nostalgia into the joy of considering a new car.